S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: The excursion operators

 We can compose it with the previous one to obtain

-and we want to understand the pullback of (restriction to the special fiber of) creation correspondence (\ref{lleleeell}) along the upper half of the diagram.
+and we want to understand the pullback of the (restriction to the special fiber of) creation correspondence $\mathscr{C}_{\sharp}$ in (\ref{lleleeell}) along the upper half of the diagram.
 We note that the diagram factorizes as